-Our advanced workshops allow students to develop their writing projects in an intimate setting with like-minded participants.
+Our advanced workshops allow students to develop their writing projects in an intimate setting.
 The Writing Program’s renowned faculty is dedicated to helping students master the art of their chosen genre—be it poetry, fiction or memoir.
 All students will have the opportunity to be published in the Poetry Center’s online literary magazine, Podium.

-For advanced workshops and master classes, registration is by permission only.
-Students are chosen by instructors on the basis of manuscript submission.
+Students are chosen for advanced workshops and master classes by instructors on the basis of manuscript submission.
 Since space is limited, students may apply to a maximum of two advanced workshops each semester.

-An application fee of $10—in the form of a check made out to 92nd Street Y—must accompany your submission.
+An application fee of $10—in the form of a check made out to 92nd Street Y or paid through Submittable—must accompany your submission.
 (Only one fee is required per person, regardless of how many applications are submitted.)

 For online applicants